R6 Class for processing a catchment to make a Dynamic TOPMODEL

 Details

-The algorithm implemented is that described in Planchona and Darboux, "A fast, simple and versatile algorithm to fill the depressions in digital elevation models" Catena 46 (2001).
+The algorithm implemented is based on that described in Planchona and Darboux, "A fast, simple and versatile algorithm to fill the depressions in digital elevation models" Catena 46 (2001).
 A pdf can be found at (<https://horizon.documentation.ird.fr/exl-doc/pleins_textes/pleins_textes_7/sous_copyright/010031925.pdf>).
+The adaptations made are to ensure that all cells drain only within the subcatchments if provided.

 Method compute_properties()